karansethia/React-Products/README.md

 npm run dev
 ```

-### if the browser doesnt open automatically, open browser at localhost:5173
+#### if the browser doesnt open automatically, open browser at localhost:5173

+### Salutations

+I would like to thank DevTown for giving me this opportunity to showcase my skillset.
+I will eagerly look forward for your response